 The societal factors are the main hindering factors for women's participation in managerial positions.
 The culture of society, which design and assign gender role, put women at subordinate level in comparison with their male counterpart.
+Women are mainly assigned in domestic role and reproductive role, while men are expected and assigned to managerial positions in the society.
+Lack of education opportunity is another obstacle for women participation in managerial position.
+Lack of social network, lack of motivation and support are also other societal factors, which affect women participation in managerial positions.

-Women are mainly assigned in domestic role and reproductive role, Low academic qualification and lack of experience are also the personal factor of women, which hinder them from participating in managerial positions.
+Low academic qualification and lack of experience are also the personal factor of women, which hinder them from participating in managerial positions.
 Other personal factors, which affect women participation in managerial positions, are lack of role model and poor confidence of women on their performance.